 If you need medical help from your doctor’s surgery, contact them either online, by an app or by phone to be assessed in the first instance.

 If you need urgent medical help, use the NHS 111 online service.
 If you cannot get help online, call 111.

 If it’s a serious or life-threatening emergency, call 999.

 The nearest alternative pharmacy to the campus is the Coldean Pharmacy, just off Coldean Lane in Beatty Avenue.
 Check emergency prescription and pharmacy services over holidays or out of hours and pharmacies close to the University.

 The following pharmacies in Brighton offer a free delivery service for prescriptions:

-The dentist on campus is still open.
+Check opening times for the dentist on campus.
 Call 01273 605555 for advice or an emergency appointment.